Prague Sightseeing – A Beginner’s Guide to Exploring the Czech Capital

 Tips:

-- Visit early in the morning or late in the evening for a more tranquil experience.
+- Go in early morning or late evening for a more peaceful experience.

-- Be cautious of pickpockets as the bridge can get crowded.
+- Beware of pickpocketing as the bridge is popular.

-- Consider taking a river cruise to admire the bridge from a different perspective.
+- If you visit Rome on a river cruise you will get to see the bridge from the waters perspective.

 4. Prague’s Famous Clocks

-Prague boasts some incredible clocks that are worth a visit.
-In addition to the Astronomical Clock in the Old Town Square, head to the Lesser Town to see the delightful Infant Jesus of Prague at the Church of Our Lady Victorious.
-This small statue attracts visitors from around the world.
+You can find in Prague some wonderful clocks to see.
+Besides the Astronomical Clock in the Old Town Square, the Lesser Town is home to the picturesque Infant Jesus of Prague at the Church of Our Lady Victorious.
+This small statue is a reason for people to visit the temple from other parts of the world.

 Tips:

-- Time your visit to the Infant Jesus of Prague for the daily mass to see the statue fully dressed.
+- Plan your visit to the Infant Jesus of Prague to the daily mass so as to see the statue attired.

-- Visit the Museum of Decorative Arts for an extensive collection of historic timepieces.
+- Visit the Museum of Decorative Arts to see the greatest collection of historic watches.

 5. Enjoy Czech Cuisine

-Prague is known for its delicious and hearty Czech cuisine.
-Don’t miss the opportunity to savor traditional dishes such as goulash, svíčková (marinated beef with creamy sauce), and trdelník (a sweet pastry).
-Pair your meal with a glass of famous Czech beer and immerse yourself in the local culinary experience.
+Prague is famous for its tasty and rich Czech cuisine.
+Don’t miss to try traditional Czech and Slovak cuisine, for example goulash, svíčková (marinated beef, served with creamy sauce), trdelník (sweet pastry) etc. Match it with a glass of world-famous Czech beer and discover everything else that this rural hub has to offer on the culinary scene.

 Tips:

-- Try traditional Czech street food like klobása (grilled sausages) and trdelník from vendors.
+- Taste the traditional Czech street food, for example klobása (grilled sausage) and trdelník sold by street vendors.

-- Sample authentic Czech pastries and cakes at local bakeries.
+- Try original Czech pastry and cakes at local bakeries.

 Conclusion